Hixie/isd/servers/src/systems-server/README.md

    arbitrary and can change from call to call.
 It should not be used as the default order in a UI.

+   > TODO: get-buildings shouldn't bother sending the asset class
+   > details, since the client can cache those details from fcKnowledge features

  * `build`: two numeric fields, x and y, indicating an empty cell, followed by the asset class ID (from the `get-buildings` command).
    No data is returned.